emrichmp/myBPI/dev_planning.md

     Charts
         * line graph to show history of data
         * anothert graph for another thing lol

+### Component Breakdown
+* reusable function component for the rows in the table - takes in props
+* container componenet that holds the table

 ### Styling - https://www.vian.ai/ (website)
 [] - grab Vianai Logo and add it into app